 Although it does help my job as a Counsellor, I see the development and learning about myself and others a fascinating interest which I think I would pursue whatever my career.
-I also always aim to make the best I can, and also learn from, life and it's many situations.
+I also aim to make the best I can, and learn from, life and it's many situations.

 On a personal level, I am a huge music fan and used to gig and busk all around the North of England.
 I love reading, mostly non-fiction, but nothing quite like finding a good novel (easier said than done it seems.)
 I'm also a football fan, bit of a tech geek, play poker, enjoy time with friends and making the most of the many opportunities life (and Brighton) has to offer.
 I try and meditate everyday (also easier said than done) and see personal development and learning as a life long task that I fully invest in but can also be challenging at times.

 Counselling is something that I see as more of a vocation than work.
 I have had experience in a number of roles including Counsellor, Supervisor, Tutor and Facilitator, both in group and individual settings and with a wide range of ages and issues.
 I also passionately welcome the continued learning and development that is essential on both a professional and personal level.
 I was proud to be awarded the youngest senior accredited counsellor on record in 2016 by the BACP.

 Before I moved to Brighton in 2016, I was working 3 days a week at Runshaw College counselling students, facilitating a P.D. group on the Counselling Diploma at UCLan and facilitating group Supervision at the Ormskirk Bereavement Service.
-In the last year I have also taught on the Experiential Person-Centred Counseling Degree program at Edge Hill University and the Level 2 Counselling Skills course at Runshaw Adult college.
+In the last year I have also taught on the Experiential Person-Centred Counselling Degree program at Edge Hill University and the Level 2 Counselling Skills course at Runshaw Adult college.